 The student has learned to function in the new culture with confidence and has developed a sense of belonging.
 The student may enjoy and appreciate things he or she was highly critical of during Phase Two.

 The student may not want to return home and could experience “reverse culture shock”.

-If your student is experiencing Culture Shock you can be supportive by discussing adjustment and working together to identify the problem.
-There are a number of strategies to counter Culture Shock and with your support the challenges of the adjustment process can be overcome.
-These are some ideas you may want to discuss with your student:
+If your student is experiencing culture shock you can be supportive by discussing adjustment and working together to identify the problem.
+There are a number of strategies to counter culture shock and with your support, the challenges of the adjustment process can be overcome.

 Have Realistic Expectations: Accept that culture shock is part of the exchange student experience and a difficult challenge.
 Give yourself some time to adjust!